-Once again, I step forward with probably my most important Rant of the year.
-It is an absolutely vital issue for everyone who enjoys alcohol of any type, from wine to beer, from Scotch to cocktails.
-With the advent of October, holiday season is here, a potentially dangerous period for those people who over indulge, to drink too much at parties, feasts and gatherings.
-There is nothing wrong with that, and they can drink as much as they desire, as long as they give up their keys and do not drive.
+Once again, I step forward with probably my most important Rant of the Year.
+It's an absolutely vital issue for everyone who enjoys alcohol of any type, from wine to beer, from Scotch to hard cider.
+With the advent of the holiday season upon us, from Thanksgiving to New Year's Eve, we reach a potentially dangerous period for those people who over indulge, who drink too much at parties, feasts and gatherings.
+There is nothing wrong with that, and you can drink as much as you desire, as long as you give up your keys to someone who is sober, and do not drive.

-As I said multiple times before, and which continues to remain relevant, "If there is any question, no matter how small, whether you are too intoxicated to drive, then don't.
+As I've said multiple times before, and which I'll repeat year after year, "If there is any question, no matter how small, whether you are too intoxicated to drive, then don't.
 If your family or friends think you have had too much to drink, don't drive.
 Just don't.
 It is not worth the risk by any calculation."
 Err on the side of caution so that if you have any doubt of your capacity to drive, then please do not drive.
-Take a taxi, catch a ride with someone else, walk or sleep over.
-Just do not drive!
+Take a taxi or Uber, catch a ride with someone else, walk or sleep it off.
+Just don't drive!

 Rationally, we all know the dangers of drinking and driving.
 We endanger our own lives as well as the lives of others.
-Every year, the news reports about terrible auto accidents, some with fatalities, that occur because a driver was intoxicated.
+Every year, we hear multiple news reports about terrible auto accidents, some with fatalities, that occur because a driver was intoxicated.
 Families are torn apart, lives are ruined, and much more.
 Why don't we learn from all these incidents?
-Even if you don't get in an accident, you might get arrested for drunk driving, with all the attendant high costs.
+Even if you don't get in an accident, you might get arrested for drunk driving, with all the attendant high costs, and not just economic.
 You might even end up in jail.

 I don't want to lose any family or friends this year due to a drunk driving accident.
 I don't think anyone wants to lose their loved ones either.
+Your family and friends would rather you didn't drink and drive as they don't you to die in a terrible drunk driving accident.
 So please just don't!